-But growth and development of an association is not all one way, I can temember, over 20 years ago, when Bill Whitman, mentor and friend, asked me to make a presentation at the APPA annual meeting.
+But growth and development of an association is not all one way.
+I can remember, over 20 years ago, when Bill Whitman, mentor and friend, asked me to make a presentation at the APPA annual meeting.
 This experience gave me the confidence to speak in front of large audiences.
-Later Bill supported me as a faculty member of the Institute for Facilities Management, then as the director of the Institute, and finally as Vice President for Education.
-In each case, my continued involvement in APPA, and Bill's support of that involvement, returned many dividends to both me personally and professionally and to the institution.
+Later Bill supported me as a faculty member of the Institute for Facilities Management, then as the director of the Institute, and finally as Vice Presi-